Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-Next, a Command Button control Object is declared within the derived Class Module Object with the WithEvents keyword to take control of the Command Button click on the Form.
+Next, a Command Button control object is declared within the derived Class Module using the WithEvents keyword to capture the Command Button’s Click event on the form.

-Once the Form Object reference is received in the Public Property Set oFrm() as a parameter and after assigning it to fm Object the Class_Init() Subroutine is called to run the Code to enable the AfterUpdate and LostFocus Event, earlier we run from the Form_Load() Event Procedure.
+Once the form object reference is received as a parameter in the Public Property Set oFrm() procedure and assigned to the fm object, the Class_Init() subroutine is called.
+This subroutine enables the AfterUpdate and LostFocus event handling, which were previously initialized from the Form_Load() event procedure.

-The Command Button Click Event Procedure is enabled and captured in the btn_Click() Event Procedure in the Derived Class Module ClsTxtEmployeeHeader itself.
+The Command Button’s Click event is also enabled and captured within the derived Class Module ClsTxtEmployeeHeader itself, through the btn_Click() event procedure.

-8. New Form using Derived Cass Module: ClsTxtemployeeHeader
+8. New Form using Derived Class Module: ClsTxtemployeeHeader

 The Image of the second sample form, after transferring all its Form Module Code into the Derived Class Module ClsTxtEmployeeHeader.

-The EmployeeHeader (a copy of the Employees Form) Form's Class Module VBA Code is given below.
+The EmployeeHeader Form's Class Module VBA Code is given below.

 Option Compare Database